tortoise/aerich/README.md

 You only need to specify `aerich.models` in one app, and must specify `--app` when running `aerich migrate` and so on.

+## Restore `aerich` workflow

+In some cases, such as broken changes from upgrade of `aerich`, you can't run `aerich migrate` or `aerich upgrade`, you can make the following steps:

+1. drop `aerich` table.
+2. delete `migrations/{app}` directory.
+3. rerun `aerich init-db`.

+Note that these actions is safe, also you can do that to reset your migrations if your migration files is too many.

 ## License

 This project is licensed under the